ironclock/Interactive-Lab-Hub/Lab 4/README.md

 c) Buttons

-d) Distance sSensor
+d) Distance Sensor

 The possibilities of interactive devices using these sensors was a bit overwhelming, so we decided to take inspiration from popular culture (because that was bound to limit our scope).
 While brainstorming, we mocked up a couple of these sketches and reviewed the pros and cons of each device before continuing.
-An important consideration we wanted to keep in mind was the interaction that we needed to have with the device, for the sensor to sense the user's 'input'.
+An important consideration we wanted to keep in mind was the physical interaction that we needed to have with the device, in order for the sensor to sense the user's 'input'.

 **From each sketch, here are some questions that arose:**